-Johnson returns for his third season as an assistant track and field coach at Stevenson for the 2013-14 season.
-In addition to his duties in track and field, he also serves as the defensive backs coach for the football team.
+Johnson returns for his fourth season as an assistant track and field coach where he works with sprints and recruiting while leading the team's strength and conditioning.
+In addition he also serves as the defensive backs coach for the football team.

 Johnson came to Stevenson after spending five years as the running backs coach at Salisbury from 2005-10.
-He also served as the assistant strength and conditioning coach alma mater after spending one season coaching the quarterbacks and defensive backs at Delmar High School in Delmar, Delaware.
+He also served as the assistant strength and conditioning coach at his alma mater after spending one season coaching the quarterbacks and defensive backs at Delmar High School in Delmar, Delaware.

 While at Salisbury, Johnson was one of the best players in school history, totaling a record of 29-6 as four-year starter at quarterback while helping lead the Sea Gulls to two NCAA Division III Football Championship appearances in 2002 and 2004.